 Spare footbed and laces

-Some terrains in Kilimanjaro can be pretty ruthless, so a spare footbed and pair of laces can be a great comfort.
+Some terrains in Kilimanjaro can be ruthless, so a spare footbed and pair of laces can be a great comfort.
 It’ll save you if your current footbed gets damp.

 Trekking socks